-Adding custom fields to user attributes
+Sync custom user attributes

-About custom data for attributes
+About custom attributes

 In this article we cover